UNCLASSIFIED (U)

 a.
 (U) The authority to determine whether an applicant is ineligible under INA 212(a)(3)(F) rests with the Secretary of State and the Secretary of Homeland Security, each in consultation with the other.
 Accordingly, if you believe that an individual may be ineligible under this provision, you must refer the matter back to the Department for a decision.

 b.
-(U) You should address the following in any request for a determination of ineligibility under this provision:
+(U) Address the following in any request for a determination of ineligibility under this provision:

 (1) (U) Terrorist organization(s) involved: